truonghuy89/Imgur.API.Docs/endpoints/oauth2-endpoint.rst

 GetAuthorizationUrl
 -------------------

-Creates an authorization url that can be used to authorize access to a user’s account.
+Creates an authorization url that can be used to authorize access to a user's account.

 ::